 I'd come across a “Shorty” or two

-And more'n one cowboy called “Slim”
+And more'n one cowboy they called “Slim”

-Seems a lot of nicknames came natural
+Seems a lot of nicknames came natural but

-But some, like "Big-Foot", must'a come on a whim
+"Big-Foot", must'a come on a whim

 So I couldn't wait to hear the story